 The first step in making sure that you’re going to be able to manage your cables successfully is to choose the right case.

-There are a lot of different computer cases out there for those that want to build their own PCs, and most of them offer great cable management solutions but make sure to double check.
+There are a lot of different computer case sizes out there for building all kinds of PCs.
+Most of them offer great cable management solutions but make sure to double check.

 What you want to look for is a case that has strategically placed holes around the motherboard tray and plenty of space behind the motherboard tray to tuck cables in.